 iowait.
 But besides the context switch penalties that the thread-per-core model aims to avoid, the block layer would still be overloaded and operating less efficiently.

-That means that the requests are now sitting in a queue inside Scylla, waiting for some to finish before we can dispatch more.
+That means that the requests are now sitting in a queue inside ScyllaDB, waiting for some to finish before we can dispatch more.
 Because of that, the drops in throughput are not as big as the unconstrained case, since the CPU is able to keep pushing work instead of just waiting.

 It is also interesting to look at final latency peak figures for both clients in each run.
 They don’t change much up until the 95th percentile, but for the tail, the effects can be clearly seen in the tables below.